MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windriver-pulsar-linux-on-minnowboard-turbot/docs/installing-windriver-pulsar-linux-on-minnowboard-turbot.md

 image file is a bootable image of Pulsar Linux.

-### Load Pulsar OS on SD-Card or USB Thumb Drive
+### Load Pulsar OS on SD card or USB Thumb Drive
-1. Insert the SD-Card or Thmb Drive into your computer.
+1. Insert the SD card or Thmb Drive into your computer.
 2. Determine the drive (Windows) or device node (Linux or Mac OS X) that the memory device is mapped to on your host system.